-This new jasmine cultivar brings the intoxicating fragrance typical of the sambac cultivars along with its unique double blooms.
-The fully double flower heads are comprised of a flower- within-a-flower.
-We are pleased to offer it again this year, however quantities are limited.
+This new cultivar brings the intoxicating fragrance typical of the sambac cultivars along with its unique double blooms.
+The fully double flower heads are comprised of a flower-within-a-flower.
+We are pleased to offer it again this year.
+This unique cultivar is often used in bouquets at weddings and festive occasions in India.

 |Sun Requirement||Full Sun|